TSunny007/StackOverflowAnalytics/README.md

 [Tag Network](https://nbviewer.jupyter.org/github/TarunSunkaraneni/StackOverflowAnalytics/blob/master/Notebook/tag_network.ipynb): In this notebook I used links beteen all tags (ex. prevalance of AngularJS questions being also Javasctipt questions) to make a we depicting [topic relationships](https://github.com/TarunSunkaraneni/StackOverflowAnalytics/blob/master/Notebook/tag_links.png)

+[User Question Mapping]
+[https://nbviewer.jupyter.org/github/TarunSunkaraneni/StackOverflowAnalytics/blob/master/Notebook/user_question_mapping.ipynb]: In this notebook I mapped all users who asked questions into a high-dimensional point.
+The metrics considered were (1) A weighted score average per question (2) a simple counter of questions asked per category.
+It should be obvious that the resulting Matrix will be VERY sparse.
+In the end, the count metric ended up winning, but in the future, score should definitely a factor.

 [Score-Question Relation](https://nbviewer.jupyter.org/github/TarunSunkaraneni/StackOverflowAnalytics/blob/master/Notebook/score_tag_relation.ipynb): In this notebook I examined a relation between the number of questions a user asked, and the overall scores they got from the questions.
 It turned out that a `score` is a very turbulent factor, and that it doesn't speak a person's expertise very well i.e. a high score in a question doesn't necessarily mean that score reflects on their knowledge of topics.
 Perhaps it would make more sense with answers instead of questions.